abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

      val readFileDS = spark.read.textFile(dfsFilename)
      val wcounts4 = readFileDS.flatMap(_.split(" "))
                               .filter(w => (w =="Humpty") || (w == "Dumpty"))
-                              .groupBy("Value").count()
+                              .groupBy("Value")
+                              .count()
      wcounts4.show()

-Here we use Datasets instead of Dataframes to read the text file then we apply a filter and groupBy operation followed by count to perform the word count.
-This is the simplest and easiest to understand of all the examples in this article.
+Here we use Datasets instead of Dataframes to read the text file then we apply a filter and groupBy operation followed by count.
+The code here is easy to read and very intuitive.

 ## Example 5: Word Count Using Spark SQL on Dataset & TempView
     import spark.implicits._

     val readFileDS = spark.sqlContext.read.textFile(dfsFilename)
     val wordsDS = readFileDS.flatMap(_.split(" ")).as[String]
     wordsDS.createOrReplaceTempView("WORDS")